Open-source server to display metrics for DevSecOps and others

 Filters

-PROTIP: Define your filter statements before jumping into the Grafana UI.
+PROTIP: Define filter statements before jumping into the Grafana UI.

 Panels within Dashboard